Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 - Clear displays, intuitive operation

-- Understandable and detailed system diagnostics – simple fault troubleshooting; the system diagnostics, as well as aid functions, such as self-tests, offer clear indications of problem points
+- Understandable and detailed system diagnostics – simple troubleshooting; the system diagnostics, as well as aid functions, such as self-tests, offer clear indications of problem points

 - Clear system structure – clear interconnections